Research focus on elderly health

 During the current crisis you need to think about how to keep up your physical activity level, and besides recommending to continue taking walks, there are several possibilities for indoor training.

 There is an app that contains exercises that are good for reducing the risk of fall.
 The app is called “Säkra steg” (Safe Steps) and can be downloaded for free.
 The app is part of a study and if you can consider being included in the study you will have access to various exercises.

 Another app called Otago classic can be downloaded from Google play, where you also get tips on exercises that are good for reducing the risk of falls.

 Social interaction online

-Research from both our division and other groups also shows that social interaction is important for several aspects of health, as well as maintaining memory functions and reducing the risk of falls and addiction to help.
-SPF Seniors give tips on digital activities in corona times, including on social interaction online:
+Research from our division as well as other groups also shows that social interaction is important for several aspects of health, as well as maintaining memory functions and reducing the risk of falls and addiction to help.
+SPF Seniors give tips on digital activities in corona times, including on social interaction online.

 Elisabeth Rydwik, Senior lecturer in physiotherapy and Associate Professor

 Anna-Karin Welmer, Senior lecturer in physiotherapy and Associate Professor